codyaverett/react-xtruct/readme.md

 To serve your project:
 + `rts serve` or `rts s`

-To serve your project in a specific port
+To serve your project in a specific port (default port is 8080)
 + `rts s --port 8700` or `rts s -p 8700`

 # Comming Soon